rismm/tp/docs/DeveloperGuide.md

 the `saveData` method from `ItemStorage` class to save changes to the inventory.

 #### Dependencies
-- `Inventory`: Checking and deleting item from inventory
+- `Inventory`: To check if an item exists and delete it from the inventory
 - `Ui`: To notify the user about the successful execution of `DeleteCommand`
+- `ItemStorage`: To remove the deleted item from the hard disk

 The following sequence diagram shows the execution of a DeleteCommand<br>
 ![DeleteCommandSequence](uml-diagrams/DeleteCommandSequence.png)

 1. The `SuperTracker` class calls the `execute` method of `DeleteCommand`
 2. The `contains` method of `Inventory` to check if the item exists in the inventory
-3. If item exists, the `delete` method of `Inventory` is called to remove the item from inventory
+3. If item exists, the `delete` method of `Inventory` is called to delete the item from inventory
-4. Subsequently, the `deleteCommandSuccess` method of `Ui` is called to print the delete message
+4. Subsequently, the `deleteCommandSuccess` method of `Ui` is called to notify that `DeleteCommand` has been successfully executed
-5. The `saveData` method of `ItemStorage` is called to save the change to the text file containing inventory information
+5. The `saveData` method of `ItemStorage` is called to remove the deleted item from the hard disk

 ### Find Command
 The following is a class diagram of the FindCommand and its relevant dependencies<br>